 - depression is a serious illness that interferes with everyday life

-- it is important to get help if concerned about child depression
+- it is important to get help if you are concerned about your child's depression

 - depression can be treated effectively

-Depression is experienced by approximately five percent of children.
-Both boys and girls can be affected by the illness.
-Depression is more common in teenagers - affecting approximately nine percent of young men and 18 percent of young women.
+About 5 in 100 children experience depression.
+Both boys and girls can experience the illness.
+Depression is more common in teenagers - affecting approximately 9 in 100 young men and 18 in 100 young women.

 Children and young people who are at higher risk for depression are those who are very stressed, have learning or behaviour difficulties, or have experienced a loss.

-No one knows the exact cause of depression but a combination of environmental and biological factors are thought to be important.
-Research has indicated that depression can run in families who may have vulnerable genes.
+No one knows the exact cause of depression, but experts believe a combination of environmental and biological factors are important.
+Research has shown that depression can run in families who may have vulnerable genes.
 Stressful and negative events can also cause depression, and alcohol and drug use and physical illnesses increase a person's chances of experiencing depression.
-A person who focuses on negative aspects of life is also more likely to experience depression.
+A person who focuses on the negative aspects of life is also more likely to experience depression.